-State of Iowa reimbursement: \$188,983 This fund is taken from first offender OMVUI fines. and is reimbursed based on the Center's operating budget for the previous fiscal year.
-This is reimbursement is under the threat of being cut by up to 240%.
-In previous years detention centers through out Iowa have been reimbursed by the state at rates ranging from 22% to 24% of their operating budgets.
+State of Iowa reimbursement for the year was: \$176,546.
+This revenue is from the first offender OMVUI fines, and is reimbursed based on the Center's operating budget for the previous fiscal year.
+During the past year a great deal of work was done by the Iowa Juvenile Detention Association to keep reimbursements ranging from 22% to 24% of our operating budgets.
 Iowa code states that Detention Centers be reimbursed at rates ranging from 10% to 50% of their operating budgets.
 The fund has increased during recent years and Iowa detention centers have seen small increases in the amount of reimbursement each year.
-The threat to this reimbursement at the present time is that the state legislature has opened the door for human service related programs to be funded by the first offender OMVUI fines.
-There is a very strong likelihood that having these new programs tapping into this funding source will drop reimbursement levels down to 10%.
-A drop in funding levels to this degree could have a profound impact on the number of detention beds available in Iowa and the quality of service provided by these centers.
+The threat to this reimbursement at the present time is that the Department of Transportation is advocating that this funding stream be moved to the general fund.
+If this happens, detention centers will be more susceptible to budget cuts from the state level.
+The Department of Transportation was unable to get the funding stream changed during the last legislative session, but we believe they will continue work towards this goal in upcoming years.